Share this page

 Learn X in Y minutes

-Where X=wikitext
+Where X=Wikitext

 A wiki is an online collaboratively edited hypertext publication, the most famous of which is Wikipedia.
 Wikitext is the markup language used by wikis.
 Its syntax is similar to a mix of Markdown and HTML.